- Spring 2021 Enrollment Appointment Schedule

 - Schedule Changes (Course Add/Drop/Withdrawal)

 - Verify access to MaineStreet.
 New users should go to My MaineStreet Account to learn about getting started.
 If current students encounter problems accessing MaineStreet, go to www.mail.maine.edu to view information on managing user accounts.
 It may be necessary to reset the account password.
 The IT Help Desk is also available for assistance.

 - View the current course offering list in MaineStreet.

 - Check enrollment dates on the Enrollment Appointment Schedule to determine wish list and enrollment appointments.
 The Enrollment Appointment is a set date and time when a student may enroll in classes for the term.
 An appointment is assigned to a student based on the amount of credit hours earned (excludes current class enrollments.)
 Students may also access their enrollment appointment information in their MaineStreet Student Center shown under the “Enrollment Dates” section.

 - Obtain an Enrollment PIN – Graduate and non-degree students are not required to use a PIN.

 - Check for enrollment (registration) holds in the Student Center in MaineStreet.
-Each University of Maine System (UMS) student is required to complete a Student Financial Responsibility Statement (FRS) as a condition of enrollment for each term.
+Each University of Maine System (UMS) student is required to complete a Student Financial Terms and Conditions statement as a condition of enrollment for each term.
 This Statement is designed to ensure awareness and understanding of billing policies and financial obligations as a UMS student.